hyperhost/whmcs-provisioning-modue/README.md

 6. For name call it WordPress or Linux
 7. Under Module Settings, Select Hyper Host as the Module Name
 8. Select the platform (WordPress or Linux)
-9. Set the products auto provisioning option and save!
+9. Set the products auto provisioning option to "Automatically setup the product when you manually accept a pending order"
+10. Save changes!

+## Setting up your customers

+At the moment the module does not automate customer creation so you just need to set the automated provisioning to "Automatically setup the product when you manually accept a pending order" as described above, then create the customer at https://hyper.host and add there hyper_host_id as a custom field (under Setup > Custom Client Fields) you need to call the custom field hyper_host_id